Tourism Fernie Home Page

 Thunder Meadows Hut

-• $100 per night in winter, $50 per night in summer, plus $10 booking fee.
+• The cabin is $110 per night plus $10 booking fee.

 • Sleeps 8 on bunks, foam mattresses supplied.

-• Wood stove and wood provided.
+• Wood stove, wood provided

-• Solar lights & propane stove.
+• Solar lights

-• Propane furnace & cookstove, propane provided.
+• Propane stove, propane provided

-• Outhouse provided, bring own paper.
+• Outhouse provided, bring own paper

 • Shovel & fire extinguisher.